xenses/nanotest-py/README.md

 Installation
 ------------

-Python 3.2+ is required due to use of the `argparse` module.
+Python 3.2+ or 2.7+ is required due to use of the `argparse` module.

 To run nanotest's own tests before installation: